 International Health Certificates for Morris County NJ Pets

-For most pets travelling outside the United States a special document is needed to be allowed into another country.
-This is called an International Health Certificate.
-If traveling to Europe, a European Union Form (EU) is needed as well as the USDA federal form 7001.
+For pets travelling outside the United States a special document is needed to bring your pet into another country.
+This document is called an International Health Certificate.
+If traveling to Europe or South America, an additional European Union or bilingual health certificate maybe required.

+An accredited veterinarian is needed to endorse the health certificates.
 Dr. Sheila Bank, at Community Animal Hospital, is accredited by the United States Department of Agriculture (USDA) to provide pet owners traveling abroad with this health certificate.
-The USDA is the official agency in charge of international certification and in most cases needs to authorize the certificate.
+The USDA is the official agency in charge of international certification and in most cases, needs to authorize the certificate.

 General information Dr. Bank will need to know is:

 - the requirements of the USDA for that country.

 Many countries require an implanted 15 number identification chip (ID) and a rabies vaccine given after or at the same time as the implanted chip.
 It is your responsibility to provide the appropriate documentation verifying the dates of these requirements.

 At the time of your visit the requirements for travel will be discussed and your pet will have a physical exam.
 Depending on your destination - laboratory work, vaccines, microchipping and/or parasite treatments may be administered.
 Please plan accordingly as this requires extended office visit time and often requires more than one office visit.

 Completion of the documents requires a USDA veterinarian's endorsement.
 To obtain the signature, all appropriate documents including a signed current rabies certificate, are sent along with a pre-paid return envelope to: